How to Clean and Maintain Your Watch: Step-by-Step Guide

 - How often should I clean my watch?

-- What should I do if moisture enters my watch?
+- What if moisture enters the watch?

 - How often should I service my watch?

-- Can magnetic fields affect my watch?
+- Can magnets affect watches?